 Other successful treatments like massage, chiropractic, acupuncture, or physical therapy help, but the body benefits and heals faster from certain foods in the diet.

-Melone explains it takes only minutes after an injury when your body reacts to the discomfort and pain.
+Melone explains that it takes only minutes after an injury for your body to react to the discomfort and pain.
 An injury alerts your body's immune system to send white blood cells to the damaged area.
 The white blood cells heal the damaged area, and eating the right food helps the white blood cells heal the area.

 Read on to find out which foods are best for healing the body.